 AVAILABILITY WARRANTY.

 (a) Availability Warranty.
-The Turbine Supplier warrants that, for the Turbine Warranty Period, the average Availability of the Turbines in the Project, measured as described below, shall equal or exceed 97%, except that, during the first 90 days after the Completion of each Turbine, the warranted Availability shall be as follows: (i) 60% during the first 30 days; (ii) 70% during days 31 to 60; and (iii) 80% during days 61 through 90 (the “Warranted Availability Percentage”).
+The Turbine Supplier warrants that, for the Turbine Warranty Period, the average Availability of the Turbines in the Project, measured as described below, shall equal or exceed 97%, except that, during the first 90 days after the Windsystem Final Sign-off of each Turbine, the warranted Availability shall be as follows: (i) 60% during the first 30 days; (ii) 70% during days 31 to 60; and (iii) 80% during days 61 through 90 (the “Warranted Availability Percentage”).

 (b) Definition of Availability.
 “Availability” for each Turbine is defined as follows: